SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 - Should we adjust optimal posting times seasonally or based on holidays?

 ## Current Priorities
+1. Test the purpose-story template with various content types and lengths
+2. Create additional template variations with different styles and layouts
-1. Test OpenRouter integration with different models and prompts
+3. Test OpenRouter integration with different models and prompts
-2. Evaluate the quality of content generated by different free models
+4. Evaluate the quality of content generated by different free models
-3. Test the fallback mechanisms for reliability
+5. Test the fallback mechanisms for reliability
-4. Fine-tune system prompts based on testing results
+6. Fine-tune system prompts based on testing results
-5. Document the OpenRouter integration and free model capabilities
+7. Document the OpenRouter integration and free model capabilities
-6. Test the daily scheduler with various optimal time configurations
+8. Test the daily scheduler with various optimal time configurations
-7. Analyze engagement metrics for posts at optimal times
+9. Analyze engagement metrics for posts at optimal times
-8. Deploy the scheduler to production using PM2
-9. Monitor initial posts for engagement patterns
-- What are the optimal time windows for maximum engagement based on audience analytics?
-- Should we implement more sophisticated scheduling algorithms based on engagement data?
-- Should we add support for skipping scheduled posts on certain days (e.g., holidays)?
-- Would it be beneficial to add different time windows for weekdays vs. weekends?
-- What additional accent colors should we explore for the motivation-accent template?
-- Should we create variations of the motivation-accent template with different highlight shapes?
-- What additional template styles would best support the brand?
-- Should we create multiple gradient variations for different emotional tones?
-- What other font combinations should we explore for template variations?
-- Should we support multiple Cloudinary accounts or configurations?
-- Should we implement a scheduling system for posting content at optimal times?
-- What is the best approach for handling Instagram API rate limits?
-- What additional topics should have predefined templates?
-- How can we make the mock templates more customizable?
-- What additional emotional themes should be prioritized for template variations?
-- Should we create separate templates for each post format, or keep a single flexible template?
-- How can we better integrate the template with content generation and scheduling?
-- What visual styles would be most effective for different emotional themes?
-- How can we measure the engagement impact of different post formats?

-## Current Priorities
-1. Test the daily scheduler with various optimal time configurations
-2. Deploy the scheduler to production using PM2
+10. Deploy the scheduler to production using PM2
-3. Monitor initial posts for engagement patterns
+11. Monitor initial posts for engagement patterns
-4. Test the motivation-accent template with various content types
-5. Test the self-love-gradient template with various content types
-6. Create additional template variations with different styles
-7. Test the single image Instagram posting functionality
-8. Test the Cloudinary integration in the content generation workflow
-9. Test the updated template heading in different contexts
-10. Test the mock mode with various topics
-11. Test the new generateAndPostContent.ts script with various topics
-12. Create examples using the new generateEmotionalContent method
-13. Create variations of templates for different emotional themes
-14. Test template-based image generation with sample content
-15. Optimize template visual design
-16. Document template usage process